nightfallai/nightfall-python-sdk/README.md

 ### Run Unit Tests

 Unit and Integration tests can be found in the `tests/` directory.
-You can run them with `make test`.
-Be sure to have `NIGHTFALL_TOKEN` and `NIGHTFALL_CONDITION_SET` set as environment variables before running the tests.
+You can run them with `pytest`.
+Be sure to have `NIGHTFALL_API_KEY` set as an environment variable before running the tests.

 ### View Code Coverage